String Literal Syntax¶

 There are some problems with this mechanism:

 Because the parser can have any name (“string” in the above example) and various different delimiters, it’s difficult to provide good editor support.
+Similarly, the name may not be obvious to future code maintainers.

 For the relatively common task of specifying a raw string, each individual library needs to either define